Olau Line

 Olau Line was a shipping company that existed from 1956 to 1994.
 It operated a ferry service from the United Kingdom to the Netherlands from 1974 until 1994.
-Originally based in Denmark, the company passed under the ownership of the German TT-Line in 1980.
+Originally based in Denmark, the company passed under the ownership of the German TT-Line in 1979.

 History

+Foundation

+Olau Line was founded in 1956 by the Danish businessman and former student of Southampton School of Navigation; Ole Lauritzen.
+The name was originally chosen as a combination between Ole's christian and surname to avoid confusion with ships owned by the similarly named J. Lauritzen.